RonenNess/RPGUI/README.md

 <input class="rpgui-radio golden" type="radio" value="some val"><label>This is a golden radio button!</label>
 ```

+#### Cursors

+RPGUI comes with few built-in cursors you can use.
+To set an alternative cursor for an element, add one of the following css classes to it:

+- rpgui-cursor-default
+- rpgui-cursor-point
+- rpgui-cursor-select
+- rpgui-cursor-grab-open
+- rpgui-cursor-grab-close

+#### Disabled elements

+RPGUI supports the "disabled" attribute.
+You can set any element to be disabled just as you would with plain html elements, and it will be greyed out and impossible to set.

 ## How to Tweak

 To change RPGUI into your own theme the easiest thing to do is to replace the images in dist/img/ folder.